duongital/duongital/src/content/notes/-algorithm.md

 description: 'algorithm is for all programing languages, we can apply when being expert at one or many.
 It help us a lot while getting a complex situation.'
 ---

+> 🍏: easy, 🫐:medium, 🍊: hard

 # 🍊 1. approaches:

-## 🍊 1.1 complete search
+## 1.1 complete search

 - iterative
 - backtracking: examples sudoku solution

-## 🍊 1.2 divide and conquer
+## 1.2 divide and conquer

 - binary search

-## 🍊 1.3 greedy
+## 1.3 greedy

 examples: Dijkstra, Prim

 `greedy algorithm` is used for choosing current selection and then choose another best solution afterwards.
 They all depend on each other.

-## 🍊 1.4 dynamic programing
+## 1.4 dynamic programing

 Examples: 0/1 Knapsack, Longest Increasing Subsequence

 `dynamic programing`: almost all problems can be solved by recursive back tracking approach, but this method is slow and multiple calculations repeat all the time.
 In order to tackle this, we use `dynamic programming` to solve the problem.

 # 🫐 2. graph

 Note that all vertices of a graph should have unique values.
 Because we only visit a vertex once and mark as visited.
 We can traverse a graph that has duplicated values, but as it's marked as visited so that BFS or DFS will skip the vertex.